Posted by kemanuel

 Again, the future of the AHCA is uncertain.
 We all remain watchful.
 One change that I would like to see is that due process is afforded to providers prior to suspension of all funds when there is a credible allegation of fraud.

-Posted in Access to Care, Affordable Care Act, Alleged Overpayment, Audits, CMS, Decrease in Medicaid Spending, DHHS, Due process, Eligibilty, Federal Government, Federal Law, Federal Medical Assistance Percentage, Health Care Providers and Services, HHS, Home Health Care Agencies, Home Health Services, Hospitals, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Long Term Care Facilities, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Obamacare, Personal Care Services, Post-Payment Reviews, Suspension of Medicaid Payments, Tax Dollars, Taxes, Taxpayers
+Posted in Access to Care, Affordable Care Act, Alleged Overpayment, CMS, Decrease in Medicaid Spending, Due process, Eligibilty, Federal Government, Federal Law, Federal Medical Assistance Percentage, Health Care Providers and Services, HHS, Home Health Care Agencies, Home Health Services, Hospitals, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Long Term Care Facilities, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare and Medicaid Provider Audits, NC DHHS, Obamacare, Personal Care Services, Post-Payment Reviews, Suspension of Medicaid Payments, Tax Dollars, Taxes, Taxpayers

 Tags: Affordable Care Act, AHCA, AHCA and Medicaid, American Health Care Act, Credible Allegations of Fraud, Disproportionate share hospital payments, DSH payments, Federal contributions, Federal Medical Assistance Percentages, H.R.
 1628, Health savings accounts, Hospitals and Medicaid, Long Term Care Facilities, Medicaid, Medicaid Eligibility, Medicaid eligibility and home equity, Medicaid Expansion, Medicaid waivers, Personal Care Services, Presumptive eligibility program, Section 1115 Waivers